Sucerquia/vmol/README.md

 # VMol
-## Vpython wrap for molecule visualization
+## Vpython wrap for visualization of molecules
 Created by Daniel Sucerquia, PhD student at HITS, 2024.
 (X: @sucer6)

 Visualization package for molecules.
 It contains tools to build atoms and bonds